-In these seminars, students will present their research proposal and the current progress of their Research Project to their supervisors and at least another faculty appointed by their supervisor.
-All students registered for Management Seminar II should give a presentation.
-Work in Progress Seminars are open to all students and faculty members to attend and will be organized during Quarter 1 of every semester.
+In these seminars, students will present their research proposal and the current progress of their Research Project to GSM faculty members within the field of their research topic.
+All students registered for MBA Research Seminar II should give a presentation.
+Work in Progress Seminars are open to all students and faculty members to attend and will be organized on Wednesday of the exam period in the 2nd quarter.
 The presentation given at the Work in Progress Seminars should include the following elements: